atom-box/zumtum/readMe.md

 * Applying for jobs and opensource

 ## After today
+* push the button and get
+- next screen
+- move the stuff
+- parse the stuff
 * Store the data
 * Set up a username and password
 * Pipe in APIs from SciURLs